NVIDIA-AI-IOT/trt_pose/README.md

 ### Models

+Below are models pre-trained on the MSCOCO dataset.
+The throughput in FPS is shown for each platform

 | Model | Jetson Nano | Jetson Xavier | Weights |
 |-------|-------------|---------------|---------|
 | resnet18_baseline_att_224x224_A | 22 | 251 | [download (81MB)](https://drive.google.com/open?id=1XYDdCUdiF2xxx4rznmLb62SdOUZuoNbd) |